-Easy tips and effective step-by-step instructions for how to clean the grease stains, sticky residue and stubborn marks on your home walls.
+Easy tips and effective steps for how to clean the grease stains, sticky residue and stubborn marks on your home walls.

 Children and pets kicking about in the same home is guaranteed to result in dirty, dusty walls.
 There are lots of different ways you can achieve clean, streak-free walls with minimal elbow grease.
-Whether you’re wanting to spot clean your walls, tackle stubborn stains, freshen up the whole home or clean your walls because your lease is ending or you’re selling your home, these wall cleaning tips will have you sorted.
+Whether you want to spot clean your walls, tackle stubborn stains, freshen up the whole home or clean your walls because your lease is ending or you’re selling your home, these wall-cleaning tips will have you sorted.

 Create A Cleaning Routine

-I don’t regularly clean my walls, instead if I see that one of the walls looks dirty, I simply grab my ‘wall cleaning equipment’ and give the wall a wipe down.
-It is a great idea however, to add this task into your fortnightly or monthly cleaning routine and pick a different wall each time to clean.
-This way over the course of a year you would have cleaned all the walls in your home.
+I don’t regularly clean my walls, instead, if I see that one of the walls looks dirty, I grab my ‘wall cleaning tool kit’ and wipe the wall down.
+It is a great idea, however, to add this task to your fortnightly or monthly cleaning routine and pick a different wall each time to clean.
+This way, over a year, you would have cleaned all the walls in your home.

 Here is a summary of what I like to keep on hand to ensure I can tackle any stain or stubborn wall mark that comes up in my home.

 - A sock or microfibre cloth

 - Pink Stuff Cleaning Paste

 - Tea Tree Essential Oil or Eucalyptus Essential Oil